daniel-isidro/heroku_hot_n_pop/README.md

 3. **setup.sh**

-With this file a streamlit folder with a config.toml file is created.
+With this file a Streamlit folder with a config.toml file is created.

 4. **Procfile**